prorohit/SMD-WeatherApp/README.md

 Weather App

 # Architecture Explanation:
-1. MVVM Achitecture as been followed.
+1. MVVM Achitecture as been implemented to complete this Test assignment.

 2. Cocoa pods has been used as a dependency manager.
 So, in order to run the project, please open "WeatherApp.xcworkspace" file in xcode.
 3. Object Oriented Programming (OOP|) and  Protocol Orinted Programming  (POP) paradigm has been followed.
 4. Central Network Layer Has been followed using the Generics and Protocols oriented Aproach.